SSWConsulting/SSW.Rules.Content/rules/update-a-github-issue/rule.md

 <!--endintro-->

-Whenever an issue necessitates an update, the team should add a comment to the issue, detailing the change or event.
+Whenever a PBI necessitates an update, the team should add a comment to the issue, detailing the change or event.

 ::: bad